Complexity of Leading Digit Sequences

 In this paper we investigate leading digit sequences from the point of view of \emph{complexity}.
 The ``complexity'' of a sequence $S=\{a_n\}$ over a finite set of symbols (for example, the digits $1,2,\dots,9$) can be measured in a variety of ways; see the surveys of Allouche \cite{allouche2012}, Ferenczi \cite{ferenczi1999}, and Kamae \cite{kamae2012} for an overview of different complexity measures.
 Here we will use as our primary complexity measure the \emph{block complexity} \footnote{Equivalent terms for ``block complexity'' are \emph{subword complexity} and \emph{factor complexity}, with an infinite sequence being considered an infinite \emph{word} over a given \emph{alphabet}.
 The terminology we are using here---block complexity---is the one found in the \emph{mathematical} literature on the subject, e.g., the surveys by Allouche \cite{allouche2012} and Ferenczi \cite{ferenczi1999}.} defined as the function $p(n)=p_S(n)$ that counts the number of distinct ``blocks'' of length $n$ (i.e., $n$-tuples of consecutive terms) occurring in a sequence $S$.

 The block complexity function $p_S(n)$ is the most commonly used complexity measure for arithmetical sequences $S$ and has been extensively studied.
-The rate of growth of $p_S(n)$ is a measure of how ``predictable'' the sequence $S$ is.
-The faster $p_S(n)$ grows, the less predictable and the more ``complex'' the sequence becomes.
-On the one hand, it is easy to see that the function $p_S(n)$ is bounded if and only if the sequence $S$ is eventually periodic (and hence completely predictable).
-On the other hand, for random (and thus completely unpredictable) sequences, the block complexity function $p_S(n)$ grows at an exponential rate; more precisely, it satisfies $p_S(n)=k^n$, where $k$ is the number of distinct symbols in the sequence.
+It is easy to see that the function $p_S(n)$ is bounded if and only if the sequence $S$ is eventually periodic.
+On the other hand, for random sequences, the block complexity function $p_S(n)$ grows at an exponential rate; more precisely, it satisfies $p_S(n)=k^n$, where $k$ is the number of distinct symbols in the sequence.
 In between these two extremes there is a rich spectrum of sequences with intermediate levels of complexity and corresponding rates of growth of $p_S(n)$.
 We refer to the papers cited above---in particular, Ferenczi \cite{ferenczi1999}---for further details, examples, and references.